 The bigger your registry, the bigger clout you have at IMO - when new legislation is being negotiated, everyone is looking in the room to see what bigger registries are thinking and doing.
 You can design amazing environment legislation, but if the registries don’t want to play then it’s worthless (cited in Hayer 2016).

 Until recently the RMI was represented at IMO by its registry, International Registries Inc (IRI), which had started operations in 1948 and become a privately owned and operated corporation in 1991.
-More recently the RMI, led by de Brum, have taken to representing themselves on occasion.
+More recently the RMI, led by de Brum, have on occasion taken to representing themselves.

 As in many environmental issue areas, there has been a widespread delegation of authority to international NGOs (INGOs) (Green 2018); at IMO, over 80 INGOs have received consultative status at IMO.
 These INGOs include representatives of the ship-owners and operators, industry trade associations, cargo owners and charters and environmental organisations (Karim 2015).
 Although they may not have the right to vote, they can submit documents and often find partners in the ‘flag of convenience’ (FOC) states, such as the RMI: